uptoolkit/upvue/README.md

 🧐 : "Mmh, yes but what if I want to..."

 🥸 : Shut !
 I know your dev syndrom...
 At the minimum, you will have a good boilerplate and UP to you to override it when you will feel the need.
-Thanks to our "[convention over configuration philosophy](https://en.wikipedia.org/wiki/Convention_over_configuration)" and [S.O.L.I.D principle](https://en.wikipedia.org/wiki/SOLID) :-).
+Thanks to our "[convention over configuration philosophy](https://en.wikipedia.org/wiki/Convention_over_configuration)" and [S.O.L.I.D principle](https://en.wikipedia.org/wiki/SOLID) we try to keep it neat with the more used tools but allow you to remove it or replace it.  :-).

 😁 : "Ok now I want to start !!!"